joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/07/02/world/europe/russia-putin-ukraine-war-pressure.html

 **Vatican Excommunicates Society of St. Pius X, in First Major Crisis for Pope Leo**\
-`The move against the Society of St. Pius X followed its decision to defy Pope Leo XIV by consecrating new bishops against his wishes.`\
+`The move against the Society of St. Pius X followed its defiance of Pope Leo XIV by consecrating new bishops against his wishes.`\
 https://www.nytimes.com/2026/07/02/world/europe/vatican-society-st-pius-excommunication.html

 **Why the Jobs Market Has Wall Street and Washington on Edge**\